pthu/sahd/docs/words/g-2-l.md

 גֹּאֵל.

-<b>A.6</b> גאל qal is used in an eschatological hymn of praise (Isa 44:23, 48:20, 52:9), which suggests the author has made a connection between the first exodus, the first ‘redemption’ or liberation, and the hoped-for future redemption, as well as hopes for the second liberation from the Babylonian exile (cf. Stamm 1971:390).
+<b>A.6</b> גאל <i>qal</i> is used in an eschatological hymn of praise (Isa 44:23, 48:20, 52:9), which suggests the author has made a connection between the first exodus, the first ‘redemption’ or liberation, and the hoped-for future redemption, as well as hopes for the second liberation from the Babylonian exile (cf. Stamm 1971:390).

 <b>A.7</b> Several times God’s ‘redemption’ of Israel and his title ‘Redeemer’ are linked to creation (43:1, 44:6,24, 54:5) – since God created His people, Israel, they belong to him, and so he has the right to redeem them, or to claim them back (cf. Stamm 1971:391).
-In this context the qal pass. part. גאלים occurs in Isa 51:9-11.
+In this context the <i>qal</i> pass. part. גאלים occurs in Isa 51:9-11.
 Verse 9 is an appeal to God as Creator of the world to rescue them. גאלים in v.
 10 refers to those who were ‘saved’ at the Red Sea, and is followed by פדוים in v.
 11, looking forward to ‘the redeemed of the Lord’ returning to Zion from the Babylonian exile.

 <b>A.8</b> The occurrences of גאל in Trito-Isaiah have a similar meaning to those in Deutero-Isaiah, in the context of future deliverance (59:20, 60:16).
 It also occurs in conjunction with אָבִינוּ, ‘our father’, with